Rolan2772/reservation-ms/README.md

 # reservation-ms
-Basic microservices architecture example with Spring Cloud stack including confg server, service registry, API gateway, monitoring, logging and distributed tracing along with services communication.
+Microservices architecture example on top of Spring Cloud stack.
 The idea behind is to concentrate on infrastructure rather than business logic.
+Simple reservation system used as a use case for the services communication, load balancing, logging, distributed tracing and monitoring.

 ### Tech stack
 - Spring HATEOAS